Otautau babysitter murder: Teenage killer sentenced to life imprisonment

 However, Cameron did not respond.

-At about 7.40pm, he'd been seen walking along a street and at 8.20pm sent a Facebook Messenger note to a friend which said "help".
+About 7.40pm he'd been seen walking along a street and at 8.20pm he sent a Facebook Messenger note to a friend which said: "Help".

 Ten minutes later, Cameron sent a Snapchat message to three friends which said, "What would you do if I killed someone?"